 Imagery Suggests Iran Is Preparing To Try To Launch A Satellite

-New imagery from commercial satellites and shared with NPR suggests that Iran is making repairs and preparing for a space launch, following a recent string of failed attempts.
+New imagery from commercial satellites that was shared with NPR suggests Iran is making repairs and preparing for a space launch, following a recent string of failed attempts.

 The imagery, taken Sunday by the commercial firm Planet and shared via the Middlebury Institute of International Studies at Monterey, shows vehicles parked at a building used to assemble Iran's space rockets at the Imam Khomeini Space Center in northern Iran.
 A second group of vehicles is visible at a circular launch pad that was heavily damaged during failed launch preparations last year.

-"It looks pretty clearly to us like Iran is going to try and put a satellite into space," says Jeffrey Lewis, a professor at the Middlebury Institute of International Studies in Monterey who tracks Iran's space program.
+"It looks pretty clearly to us like Iran is going to try and put a satellite into space," says Jeffrey Lewis, a professor at the Middlebury Institute who tracks Iran's space program.

-Iran has launched satellites in the past, but its program has been less than successful in recent months.
+Iran has launched satellites in the past, but its program has been less than successful in the past year.
 Launch attempts in January and February of 2019 both ended in failure.
 And during preparations for a third attempt, in August, a rocket apparently exploded on the launch pad.

 President Trump later tweeted a high-resolution image of the wreckage that was taken by a spy satellite, adding: "The United States of America was not involved in the catastrophic accident during final launch preparations for the Safir SLV Launch at Semnan Launch Site One in Iran.
 I wish Iran best wishes and good luck in determining what happened at Site One."